 Avon Skin So Soft

-This product is not marketed as an insect repellent but does have a good reputation for repelling midges but only for a short time.
+This product is not marketed as an insect repellent but does have a legendary reputation amongst Scottish outdoor enthusiasts for repelling midges — but only for a short time.
 You will probably have to reapply it every 15 minutes (compared to 8 hours with Smidge), so it's not really ideal for a day on the hills... imagine how soft your skin will be, though!

 2 x Avon Skin So Soft Dry Oil Body Spray Insect Mosquito Mosi Repellant Properties

-Here are a few options for keeping midges at bay!
+If you prefer to avoid chemical repellents, here are a few natural options for keeping midges at bay:

 Campfires